wasp-lang/wasp/CONTRIBUTING.md

 ## Tutorials or Example apps

 Another great way to help is to create an app with Wasp!
-We have an [Examples](https://wasp-lang.dev/docs/examples) section on our website.
-As well as the [Tutorials](https://wasp-lang.dev/docs/pick-a-tutorial) page.
-Both those sections can be improved and updated with your projects.
+We have an [Examples](https://wasp-lang.dev/docs/examples) section on our website, as well as the [Tutorials](https://wasp-lang.dev/docs/pick-a-tutorial) page.
+Both of them can be improved and updated with your projects.

 All that's required is to create an app.
 And make a tutorial or a blog post to help other people reproduce your work.
 Some prominent examples are: [Waspello](https://wasp-lang.dev/blog/2021/12/02/waspello), [Waspleau](https://wasp-lang.dev/blog/2022/01/27/waspleau), [It Wasps on My Machine](https://wasp-lang.dev/blog/2022/09/05/dev-excuses-app-tutrial) and [To-Do app](https://wasp-lang.dev/docs/tutorials/todo-app).